tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Usable via Console, CLI, SDK, API
 - Automatic rotation of secrets ...this uses Lambda
 - Directly integrates with some AWS products e.g. RDS, Redshift

+## Security Token Service (STS)

+STS is a fundamental AWS Service which is used within many other identity related services.

+- Generates temporary credentials for IAM users or roles (sts:AssumeRole)
+- Similar to access keys
+- ..they expire and don't belong to the identity
+- Limited Access
+- Requested by an identity (AWS or EXTERNAL)